ONESSR/todoList/plan.md

 - user wants to edit todo
 - add time and date of todo submission
 - checkBox or strikeThrough for completed todos
+- counter for number of todos in list
 - design and styling (make UI error proof)
 - responsive layout